Measuring the co-evolution of online engagement with (mis)information and its visibility at scale: Results

 \subsection{Simulating follower count growth using temporal retweet networks}

-With the aim of reproducing the fluctuations in follower counts over time (a proxy for online attention) shown in Figure \ref{fig:obs2}b, we examine whether these changes can be explained by retweet dynamics (a proxy for information flow).
+Here we explore the coupling dynamics between retweet and follower growth.
+That is, whether the evolving retweet dynamics in Figure \ref{fig:obs2}a (a proxy for information flow) can reproduce the temporal variations in follower counts across content types (a proxy for online attention) in Figure \ref{fig:obs2}b, as evidence that attention co-evolves with information flow.

 We establish the following three assumptions for our simulations to centralise our research focus and address some limitations in our dataset records.
-(1) We assume retweets indicate endorsement that contributes to follower gains, as evidenced by many previous studies \cite{Myers-2014, Hutto-2013, Metaxas-2021}, and we model only follower gains without accounting for decreases.
+(1) We model only follower gains without accounting for decreases, assuming that retweets indicate positive information flow that contributes to follower growth, as evidenced by previous studies \cite{Myers-2014, Hutto-2013, Metaxas-2021}.
 This is also the case in Figure \ref{fig:obs2}b, where follower count shows an overall growth trend.
-(2) For our interest in this paper, recall from the introduction that we model group dynamics, specifically targeting aggregated follower count growth for each group of highly aligned users (spreading \stanceA{}, \stanceB{}, or uncertain content) without distinguishing overlapping followers.
+(2) Given that our dataset logs follower counts only at the time of retweet activity (average activity gap of around 19 days, potentially delaying change detection), this limits us from conducting causal analysis between retweets and follower growth dynamics.
+Instead, we explore their coupling on a coarse monthly timescale, whether retweet networks aggregated from the past $n$ months (referred to as ``temporal retweet networks''), are coupled to follower count growth in the subsequent month.
+We consider these temporal retweet networks as revealing potential pathways of positive information diffusion, with follower gains driven by information cascades along these pathways.
+By varying the value of $n$, we explore whether follower count growth is coupled to the long-term accumulation of information-flow pathways, or rather sensitive to short-term changes in these pathways.
+(3) For our interest in this paper, recall from the introduction that we model group dynamics, specifically targeting aggregated follower count growth for each group of highly aligned users (spreading \stanceA{}, \stanceB{}, or uncertain content).
 We adopt a mechanism built on \cite{Johnson-2020, Han-2024}, where highly aligned user groups gain followers by cascading information to ``swayable users'', who engage with a mix of content types and influence their followers to join their campaigns.
-(3) Given that our dataset logs follower counts only at the time of retweet activity, potentially delaying change detection, we explore on a coarse monthly timescale, whether retweet networks aggregated from the past $n$ months (referred to as ``temporal retweet networks''), can predict follower count growth in the subsequent month.
-We consider that these temporal retweet networks reveal potential paths of information spreading, and that follower gains are driven not only by direct retweets, but also by the chain influence of such information flow.
-By varying the value of $n$, we examine whether the follower count growth is a result of the long-term accumulation of information flow, or rather sensitive to short-term changes in such flow.